devil-1964/backendH/README.md

 - Can do much better error handling
 - Forget to commit while I did go according to steps and requirements according to the google docs
 - Rule logic can be much better with keywords that are more similar to each other or similar roles but didn't get any api for it
+- In future can use linkedin link and webscraper to generate which is better candidate for this role.